-Chestnut Rice or Kuri Gohan is a traditional Japanese rice recipe in the fall when chestnuts are in season.
-This aromatic chestnut rice with black sesame seeds and a pinch of salt is perfect for cozy autumn evenings.
+Chestnut Rice, or Kuri Gohan, is a traditional Japanese mixed rice recipe made in the fall when sweet and nutty Japanese chestnuts are in season.
+This fragrant and comforting dish is perfect for cozy autumn evenings.

 Jump to Recipe